 - recommendedActions.

-MnS consumer may decide to resolve the observed performance problems based on the analytics reports (e.g. provided by MDA) and other management data (e.g. historical decisions made previously) if necessary.
-It can be possible that one MnF is responsible for network performance problem observation and recovery, while another MnF is responsible for decision on whether the network performance problem needs to be resolved.
-In this scenario, The MnF for decision can decide whether needs the another MnF to recovery the observed network performance problems (e.g. coverage problem) based on MDA report (e.g. root cause information, recommended solutions) and other information (e.g. user experience information, information from other domains).
-If decides to recover the observed network performance problems, The MnF for decision needs to request another MnF to recover the specified network performance problems observed from the MDA report.
+The MnS consumer may decide to use CCLs to resolve the observed performance problems based on the analytics reports (e.g. provided by MDA) and other management data (e.g. historical decisions made previously) if necessary.
+It can be possible that one MnF is responsible for network performance problem observation and recovery, while another MnF is responsible for the decision on whether the network performance problem needs to be resolved.
+In this scenario, The MnF for decision can decide whether it needs the other MnF to recover from the observed network performance problems (e.g. coverage problem) based on MDA report (e.g. root cause information, recommended solutions) and other information (e.g. user experience information, information from other domains).
+If it decides to recover the observed network performance problems, The MnF for decision needs to request another MnF to recover the specified network performance problems observed from the MDA report.
 MnS consumer may specifies the network scope and time window for network performance problem recovery, which means the MnS producer needs to recover the problem at the specified time window for the network scope.
 During problem recovery phase, as process for network performance problem recovery is complex and time-consuming, the MnS consumer needs to obtain the progress of the recovery process.
 When the last step of the network performance problem process is completed, MnS producer needs to send the result of this network performance problem recovery process to the MnS consumers.

 If a closed control loop instance can be used to resolve network performance problem, the MnS consumer may need to know the result of resolving the network performance problem by the closed control loop instance, including the network performance problems which are resolved by the closed control loop as well as network performance problem resolution statistics (e.g. the number of network problem resolved by the closed control loop in the specified period).